What is customer journey mapping?

 While similar to a marketing persona, a CX design persona focuses more on the behavioral and psychological aspects of the individuals in question.
 CX design personas include standard demographic data, plus insights into what their desired journey looks like.

-This includes the customer’s background and their feelings, needs, and expectations at each step in the experience.
+This includes the customer’s background, feelings, needs, and expectations at each step in the experience.

 Touchpoints

 A touchpoint is any engagement or interaction customers have with your brand.
-Whether it’s seeing a banner ad on a website, shopping in a store, or calling a contact center, every interaction accumulates—and every interaction is an opportunity for you to improve that relationship.
-Customer journey mapping helps you visualize each interaction, identifying what is going well, and what might need improvement.
+Whether it’s seeing a banner ad on a website, shopping in a store, or calling a contact center, every interaction accumulates — and every interaction is an opportunity for you to improve that relationship.
+Customer journey mapping helps you visualize each interaction, identifying what is going well and what needs improvement.

 How to get started with customer journey mapping